GiridharRNair/cs4337project1/devlog.md

 I also implemented logic to display the evaluated result of the prefix expression in the REPL loop with the history id.

+October 24, 2025 10:23 AM

+I implemented the logic for evaluating prefix expressions with batch mode.